 A Center of Excellence assures that data standards are kept on target.

-By applying a global set of standards, you will ensure that data product developers, in each domain, avoid duplication, maintain data integrity, and adhere to your company’s best practices.
+By applying a global set of standards, you ensure that data product developers, in each domain, avoid duplication, maintain data integrity, and adhere to your company’s best practices.
 These standards also support the sharing of common data products across domains to ensure data consistency and scalability.

 Put the Data Mesh Principles to Best Use